 Revealed at the recent Google I/O conference to rapturous praise, Google’s new AI tool promises a leap from entertaining spectacle to practical, everyday use.
 Duplex mimics human speech better than any other AI-powered voice assistant, complete with lifelike verbal crutches and fillers like “um” and “uh.”

 The consumer benefit to Google Duplex is clear.
-It’s going to be a true personal assistant, able to handle communications around making appointments, reservations, and certain purchases.
+It’s going to be an actual personal assistant, able to handle communications around making appointments, reservations, and certain purchases.
 The implications on the brand side are fascinating.

 One could be forgiven for thinking that big businesses are the ones who need to be prepared for a Duplex-driven future.
 But we already know that, in the last year, 58% of consumers have used voice search for information on a local business.
 That’s perhaps why the I/O demo featured a Duplex-powered AI assistant making a hair salon appointment and a restaurant reservation over the phone.

-In addition, according to Google, voice searches are 30 times more likely than typed searches to be “action queries”.
-That is, instead of a more open-ended search like “Italian restaurants near me”, that one may type, a voice search is likelier to be akin to “make a reservation at an Italian Restaurant near me”.
+Also, according to Google, voice searches are 30 times more likely than typed searches to be “action queries.”
+That is, instead of a more open-ended search like “Italian restaurants near me,” that one may type, a voice search is likelier to be akin to “make a reservation at an Italian Restaurant near me.”
 That means that when consumers are utilizing voice search, they’re already further along the customer journey – and closer to making an actual purchase.

 When consumers are utilizing voice search, they’re already further along the customer journey – and closer to making an actual purchase.

-Marketing is all about driving sales, purchases, and conversions, but even though Duplex may bring consumers closer to conversion, it won’t necessarily make marketing any easier.
+Marketing is all about driving sales, purchases, and conversions, but even though Duplex may bring consumers closer to conversion, it won’t necessarily make marketing any more manageable.
 When people are conducting action queries, they’re less likely to be browsing at various options, rendering paid search campaigns less effective.
-Even more concerning is the fact that voice search almost completely eliminates browsing altogether (although new voice assistants with screens like Amazon’s Echo Show and Google Home Hub may close this gap).
+Even more concerning is the fact that voice search almost eliminates browsing (although new voice assistants with screens like Amazon’s Echo Show and Google Home Hub may close this gap).

 While there are exceptions, there isn’t much opportunity for a marketer to vault to the top of a voice search result.
 Even a generalized, open-ended voice search only has one first result, and the battle to get that result will be fierce.
 A future dominated by screen-less interactions is one that marketers—and in particular, small, local businesses, need to be prepared for.

-But it’s not only consumers who will be utilizing Google Duplex in order to make certain tasks more efficient.
+But it’s not only consumers who will be utilizing Google Duplex to make specific tasks more efficient.
 Many businesses will find uses for high-powered AI.
-It’s plausible to envision a future where the entire customer service sector is handled by computers.
+It’s plausible to envision a future where computers handle the entire customer service sector.
 This could result in more seamless interactions between consumer and business, where sticky things like human emotions are eliminated.

 Any business that relies on cold calling will doubtlessly find Duplex a valuable tool, able to complete more calls at a fraction of the cost, particularly when the technology becomes smart enough to require little human oversight.
 Duplex will also help companies who do research and conduct outbound inquiries, efficiently amassing great amounts of data or leads.